paulsonkoly/calc/Readme.md

 ```
 > [["+", function], ["-", function]]

 Array and string indexing has 2 forms: "apple"[1] results in "p"; "apple"[1:3] results in "pp".
-Indexing outside, or using a lower value for the upper index than the lower index results in index error.
+Indexing outside, or using a lower value for the upper index than the lower index, results in index error.

 String literals can be written using double quotes (").
-Within a string a double quote has to be escaped: "\\"" is a string with a single element containing a double quote.
+Within a string, a double quote has to be escaped: "\\"" is a string with a single element containing a double quote.
 Line breaks and any other character can be inserted within a string normally.
 Strings can be concatenated and indexed.

 In an expression array indexing binds stronger than any operator, thus